 What to Do After a Work Injury

 Collecting compensation after a workplace injury in Washington can be a complicated process.
 While your injury or illness may vary based on the type of work you do, filing a claim with the Washington State Department of Labor & Industries will help you obtain compensation to recover from your damages.
-Following these steps can help you expedite the claims process and receive the benefits you need.
+Following these steps with the help of a Seattle workers’ compensation attorney can help you expedite the claims process and receive the benefits you need.

 Step 1: Seek Medical Attention